AnsonDev42/MSc-Dissertation-ConGen/README.md

 # ConGeLe

-Neuroimaging Feature Extraction for Major Depressive Disorder Diagnosis using generative Contrastive Variational Autoencoder (CVAEs).
+Neuroimaging Feature Extraction for Major Depressive Disorders Diagnosis using Contrastive Variational Autoencoder (CVAE) via generative and contrastive learning.

 ## Repository Contents

 This repository contains:

 * Source code for the CVAE models and training scripts
-* ~~Sample datasets and preprocessing scripts~~
+* ~~Sample datasets and~~ preprocessing scripts
 * Results and analysis scripts
 * Visualization tools for model performance
 * Additional resources and reference materials